Humphrey Dethick

-Humphrey Dethick (born 1577) was an English merchant in Italy who killed a man in Scotland in 1602 during a royal christening.
+Humphrey Dethick (born 1577) was an English merchant on the Italian peninsula who killed a man in Scotland in 1602 during a royal christening.

 Career

 He was the son of William Dethick and his wife Helen, of Smithston in Derbyshire.
 He went to school in Ashbourne, and then was briefly at Cambridge.
 Dethick said his father was a gentleman who sold his inheritance to a Londoner called Storie.
 He then went to sea, taking French and Spanish prizes with Captain Clegmond.
 After this he worked for Richard May, a London merchant tailor and woollen draper in Watling Street.
 His brother Edward Dethick was a silk man in London.

 Baptist Hicks employed him as his factor in Italy.
-In Florence a prostitute introduced him to Lorenzo Lucenbardis (Usimbardi), a secretary of Ferdinando I de' Medici, Grand Duke of Tuscany.
-In Scotland Dethick had a "stomacher", apparently a jewel, which Usimbardi had given him.
+Hicks employed factors to ensure the high quality of the fabrics he imported.
+In Florence a prostitute introduced Dethick to Lorenzo Lucenbardis (Usimbardi), a secretary of Ferdinando I de' Medici, Grand Duke of Tuscany.
+In Scotland, Dethick had a "stomacher", apparently a jewel, which Usimbardi had given him.
 He was involved a shipping dispute that came to the attention of Sir Robert Cecil.
 Dethick left Italy and travelled through France and took a boat to Leith.
 He had thought of going to Turkey from France and had written to Sir Thomas Shirley, an adventurer who planned to attack the Ottoman Empire, but this didn't work out.
 In Scotland he hoped to get a royal licence to export leather to Ireland and make his fortune.
 Roger Aston, an English courtier, introduced him to the king.